OpenSourceEconomics/respy/doc/source/background.rst

 The ``respy`` package is a research tool.
 It provides the computational support for several research papers that analyze the economics driving agents' educational and occupational choices over their life-cycle within the framework of a finite-horizon discrete choice dynamic programming model.

-Here are some recent examples:
+Here is some of the recent work:

 * Eisenhauer, P. (2016). `The Approximate Solution of Finite-Horizon Discrete Choice Dynamic Programming Models: Revisiting Keane & Wolpin (1994) <https://github.com/structRecomputation/manuscript/blob/master/eisenhauer.2016.pdf>`_.
 Unpublished Manuscript